steharr/ms1-portfolio-steharr/README.md

 **O5 - "with this site I want to convey my passion for programming"**
 The site demonstrates a clear passion for programming thorugh the intricate design elements in various sections of the site e.g. the project cards and the **Skills** page progress bars.

-**V1 - "to asses the profile/personality/character of the site owner I want to Get a comprehensive overview of the experience and skillset of this developer"**
+**V1 - "to asses the profile/personality/character of the site owner I want to get a comprehensive overview of the experience and skillset of this developer"**
 A comprehensive overview of my experience is given in the **About** page timeline.
 My skillset is thoroughly described in the **Skills** page.

-**V2 - "to asses the profile/personality/character of the site owner I want to See an eye catching landing page that captures my attention"**
+**V2 - "to asses the profile/personality/character of the site owner I want to see an eye catching landing page that captures my attention"**
 The landing page contains a large hero image which captures the viewers attention.
-There is a big introductory message.
+There is a also a big introductory message.

 **V3 - "to assess the technical skills of the site owner I want the project porfolio is to be well presented and accessible"**
 The **Projects** page is layed out well with project cards containing visually striking images to entice the viewer.